Polish Americans: Demographics

-Demographics
+2020 Census

 The United States Census Bureau published an infographic in 2023 entitled Detailed Races and Ethnicities in the United States and Puerto Rico: 2020 Census.
 This data source showed that the number of Americans in 2020 who cited their ethnic group as Polish was 2,686,362 alone and 8,599,601 alone or in any combination.
 The proportion of the former to the latter was 31.2%, thus indicating that a substantial majority were of mixed origin.
 The adjacent table shows the Polish American population going back to 1900.

 While the Polish American population is dispersed across the union, there are four states of note.
 Illinois has the largest population both for the alone and combination categories.
 The alone population of 352,882 equaled 13.1% of the total alone in the United States in 2020.
 The alone or in any combination figure of 857,583 was equivalent to 10.0% of the national total.
 Also of note in Illinois is the high concentration of the Polish American population in Cook County.
 57.6% of the alone population in the state and 48.0% of the combination population were located in that county in 2020.
 Other counties with notable numbers were DuPage, Will, and Lake.

 New York had the second largest Polish American population in the 2020 Census.
 The alone category summed to 274,580 while the combination category was 788,624.
 These figures equaled 10.2% and 9.2% of the national totals respectively.
 There are two nodes in the state.
 Erie County had the largest population with 58,949 alone and 147,201 in combination, making it the largest in the state and second largest in the nation.
 The other node consists of the five contiguous counties of New York, Kings, Queens, Nassau, and Suffolk.